Maikuri/gizmo-music/README.md

 # Gizmo Music
-Is a light, simple and compact music player.
+A simple and compact music player.
+> Check the releases tag for downloads.